Gainesville Overloaded or Improperly Loaded Trailers Accident Attorneys

 - Lost loads: When a truck is not loaded properly, the trailer can become loose or fall off, resulting in a lost load.
 The trailer that comes loose is at great risk of hitting a nearby vehicle.

 The above are just a few of the most dangerous types of crashes caused by improperly loaded trailers.
-If you have been hurt, it is important to work with an attorney that can determine if an overloaded trailer was the cause.
+If you have been hurt, it is important to work with an experienced truck accident attorney who can determine if an overloaded trailer was the cause.

 Our Attorney Will Identify the Liable Party

 A number of different parties may be found liable for an accident caused by an overloaded or improperly loaded trailer.
 The most common of these include:

 - The truck driver: If the driver loaded their own cargo and did not comply with state or federal laws, they can be found liable for an accident.